 The word that comes to mind is “rad.”
 This is one of the coffee shops located in the Heights off of 26th street.
 Super cool vibe, friendly staff.
 It’s also a bike shop, as in motorcycles.
 Relax inside on their leather couches or in their cool front yard area with tables.
 Uber pet friendly.
 Say hello to the owners frenchie when you stop in.

-This spot is somewhat close to Wolfsmiths Heights but a totally different vibe.
-Love the patio area with picnic tables, lots of space for pups and kids to enjoy.
+Throughgood has a great patio area with picnic tables, lots of space for pups and kids to enjoy.
 The coffee is amazing and you can get a soul taco during the week!
 Yes!
 If I had to pick one food to eat for the rest of my life, I’m pretty sure it would be breakfast tacos.

 This is one that’s been around for almost six years and I just recently ventured into it.
 I am so glad that I did!
 While the coffee (and the avocado toast) is amazing, I love the decor.
 It’s bright, filled with natural light, and filled with gorgeous paper flowers everywhere.
 It’s a good family spot!